aliakseihuk/100-days-of-code/r1-log.md

 MVP is almost done.
 Basic functionality is implemented, so I can start to style [word-game](https://github.com/aliakseihuk/word-game/).
 Also I chose [color palette](https://coolors.co/50514f-f25f5c-ffe066-247ba0-70c1b3) for the application.
 I studied color theory a year ago, but I still don't understand can I make it brighter in some cases or not.
 Great ideas of the previous days are seemed not so great today...

+### R1D3
+#### Custom input broke my heart

+I think, CSS is tricky.
+And I couldn't imagine that a custom input is so hard to make.
+But I'am working on it...
+And I don't have another options.

+Some great idea connected with bitcoin is come up to my mind yesterday.
+But firstly, I want to finish this project.
+And this is the most difficult part for me.